Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/vgrd8wA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the next step, I configured the Departments by going to the Agents section and clicking on the Departments tab.
-Inside the Departments section, I created a "New Department" and named it "System Administrators".
+In the next step, I configured the Departments by going to the Agents section and clicking the Departments tab.
+I created a "New Department" inside the Departments section and named it "System Administrators."
 </p>
 <br />